-Get involved with Just Harvest and our part of the larger movement to create a new America, where no one must go hungry, and where the government is focused on serving the people who need it most.
+Get involved with Just Harvest and our part of the larger movement to create a new America, where no one must go hungry, and where the government focuses on serving the people who need it most.
 Hunger is not just about food — it is about justice and power.
 Ending hunger is something we must – and can – do together.

 Read our executive director Ken Regal’s thoughts about ending hunger and poverty.

-Read our fact sheets and reports on hunger and poverty in Pennsylvania and related public policies.
+Check out our fact sheets and reports on hunger and poverty in Pennsylvania and related public policies.

 Get more hunger and poverty information from Our Allies and local social service information through our Resources.